 Instructions

 - Place the chicken breasts between two pieces of plastic cling wrap and pound them down to make them even in thickness.
-This will help the chicken cook evenly and make for more tender chicken.
 Once flattened, rub two tablespoons of the spice blend over all sides of the chicken

-- Heat 1 tablespoon of the oil in a large skillet over a medium high heat on the stove.
-Add the chicken breasts and cook each side for 5-7 minutes or until browned on each side.
-Remove the chicken from a skillet and set aside on a plate.
-The chicken doesn't need to be fully cooked yet because you'll be returning it to the heat shortly.
+- Heat 1 tablespoon of olive oil in a large skillet over a medium-high heat.
+Add chicken and cook each side for about 5 minutes or until browned.
+Remove from the pan and set aside.

 Notes